 Bonus tip: Beware the selfie distortion.
 Always use a mirror.

 You get a few minutes in store to test drive something you're going to wear for an about 16 hours a day for an average of 2 years.
 It's important to check for these warning signs that will help you detect if the pair of glasses you're trying will fit and be comfortable day in and day out.

 To stay in place, your frame needs something to hold on to.
 That’s why it is crucial to find a frame that is the same width as your face, with a comfortable fit for your nose.

-When you style eyeglasses or sunglasses using Topology for iOS, we completely take care of the fit for you.
-Every pair you view is instantly auto-fit to your unique size and shape, with even the nose bridges custom sculpted to fit the unique contours of your nose.
+When you style eyeglasses or sunglasses using Topology for iOS, we take care of the fit for you.
+Every pair you view is instantly auto-fit to your unique size and shape, even with the nose bridges custom sculpted to fit the unique contours of your nose.